NHL Fighting Rules: The Unwritten NHL Rules

 Aggressor Penalty

-While an instigator is the first to start a fight, an aggressor is the last person to stop fighting, even after everyone has been calmed.
-Aggressors in ice hockey are given extra penalty time along with a 5-minutes major penalty for fighting.
+Whereas an instigator is the first to start a fight, an aggressor is the last person to cease fighting, even after everyone has been calmed down.
+Aggressors in ice hockey face extra penalty time as well as a 5-minute major penalty for fighting.

-Aggressors are also known for throwing punches at players who refuse to throw their gloves on the ice.
-An aggressor penalty can also be a game ejection penalty,
+Aggressors are also renowned for punching players who refuse to throw their gloves on the rink.
+An aggressor penalty can also constitute a game-expulsion penalty.

-Players who are assessed both an instigator and aggressor penalty can be given two major penalties and a two-minute minor penalty.
-This depends on the referee and the punishment he decides will suit the infraction.
-Typically, a player can spend up to 15 minutes in the penalty box for fighting in the NHL.
+Players who receive both an instigator and an aggressor penalty may receive two major penalties and a two-minute lesser penalty.
+This is determined by the referee, and the punishment he determines is appropriate for the offense.
+In the NHL, a player can often spend up to 15 minutes in the penalty box for fighting.

 Future of NHL Fighting Rules